Joseph Frantz Oscar Wergeland

 Joseph Frantz Oscar Wergeland (17 November 1815 – 19 August 1895) was a Norwegian military officer, cartographer and skiing pioneer.

 Personal life

-Wergeland was born in Christianssand and grew up at Eidsvold.
-He was the son of priest and politician Nicolai Wergeland, and a brother of the poet Henrik Wergeland and feminist writer Camilla Collett.
+Wergeland was born in Christianssand, grew up at Eidsvold.
+He was the son of the priest and politician Nicolai Wergeland, and a brother of the poet Henrik Wergeland and feminist writer Camilla Collett.
 His cousin was military officer Harald Nicolai Storm Wergeland.
-In 1859 he returned to Christianssand, where he stayed the rest of his life.
+In 1859, he returned to Christianssand, where he stayed the rest of his life.

 Career

 Wergeland became a military officer in 1834, a first lieutenant in 1839, lieutenant colonel in 1866, colonel in 1868, and major general in 1880.

 Wergeland had many talents.
 He worked 11 years as a cartographer for the Norwegian Mapping and Cadastre Authority, where he drew the first official Norwegian county maps (the first issued was Christians Amt in 1845).
 He drew the first large and detailed map of Norway for use in schools.
 He was a teacher in drawing and calligraphy at the Norwegian Military Academy.
 He was orderly officer for the King.
 He was a member of the committee for the Hoved Line, Norway's first railway line, and several road constructions.
 As an eager sportsman and skier, he initiated military skiing divisions, and wrote a book about the history of skiing and its military applications.
 He is regarded as the founder of the sports clubs Christianssand ski- og skøyteklubb (1862) and Oddersjaa (1875).